zhaodongsun/rppg_biometrics/readme.md

 # Biometric Authentication based on Enhanced Remote Photoplethysmography Signal Morphology

-Welcome to use the code from our paper.
+Welcome to use the code from our paper "Biometric Authentication based on Enhanced Remote Photoplethysmography Signal Morphology". **The training weights, data, and results can be downloaded [here](https://1drv.ms/u/s!AtCpzthip8c9_X4BfGlm84YGt6g5?e=yZVaTn).
+Please unzip `rppg_biometrics_artifacts.zip` to the main folder.**

 ## Requirement